metakgp/erp-auto-login/CONTRIBUTING.md

 ## First Time

 The first thing to do always is to install the extension and note how it works.
-One of the best ways to do this is to launch the application and go through the files that it launches in the sequential manner.
+One of the best ways to do this is to launch the application and go through the files that it launches sequentially.

 Also take a note of the coding style and dependencies that the project follows.